Advanced Search

 CHEN Yong, ZHU Kaixin, FANG Hao, et al. No-reference image quality evaluation for multiply-distorted images based on spatial domain coding[J].
 Journal of Electronics & Information Technology, 2020, 42(10): 2533–2540. doi: 10.11999/JEIT190721.

 XU Kangmin, LIAO Liang, XIAO Jing, et al. Boosting image quality assessment through efficient transformer adaptation with local feature enhancement[C].
-Proceedings of 2024 IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR), Seattle, USA, 2024: 2662–2672. doi: 10.1109/CVPR52733.2024.00257.
+2024 IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR), Seattle, USA, 2024: 2662–2672. doi: 10.1109/CVPR52733.2024.00257.

 SHI Jinsong, GAO Pan, and QIN Jie.
 Transformer-based no-reference image quality assessment via supervised contrastive learning[C].
-Proceedings of the 38th AAAI Conference on Artificial Intelligence, Vancouver, Canada, 2024: 4829–4837. doi: 10.1609/aaai.v38i5.28285.
+The 38th AAAI Conference on Artificial Intelligence, Vancouver, Canada, 2024: 4829–4837. doi: 10.1609/aaai.v38i5.28285.

 SU Shaolin, YAN Qingsen, ZHU Yu, et al. Blindly assess image quality in the wild guided by a self-adaptive hyper network[C].
-Proceedings of 2020 IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR), Seattle, USA, 2020: 3664–3673. doi: 10.1109/CVPR42600.2020.00372.
+2020 IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR), Seattle, USA, 2020: 3664–3673. doi: 10.1109/CVPR42600.2020.00372.

 HOSU V, LIN Hanhe, SZIRANYI T, et al. KonIQ-10k: An ecologically valid database for deep learning of blind image quality assessment[J].
 IEEE Transactions on Image Processing, 2020, 29: 4041–4056. doi: 10.1109/TIP.2020.2967829.

 LI Aobo, WU Jinjian, LIU Yongxu, et al. Bridging the synthetic-to-authentic gap: Distortion-guided unsupervised domain adaptation for blind image quality assessment[C].
-Proceedings of 2024 IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR), Seattle, USA, 2024: 28422–28431. doi: 10.1109/CVPR52733.2024.02685.
+2024 IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR), Seattle, USA, 2024: 28422–28431. doi: 10.1109/CVPR52733.2024.02685.

 GU Liping, LI Tongyan, and HE Jiyong.
 Classification of diabetic retinopathy grade based on G-ENet convolutional neural network model: Convolutional neural networks are used to solve the problem of diabetic retinopathy grade classification[C].
-Proceedings of 2023 7th International Conference on Electronic Information Technology and Computer Engineering, Xiamen, China, 2023: 1590–1594. doi: 10.1145/3650400.3650666.
+2023 7th International Conference on Electronic Information Technology and Computer Engineering, Xiamen, China, 2023: 1590–1594. doi: 10.1145/3650400.3650666.

 LI Yuhao and ZHANG Aihua.
 AKA-MobileNet: A cloud-noise-robust lightweight convolution neural network[C].
-Proceedings of 2024 39th Youth Academic Annual Conference of Chinese Association of Automation (YAC), Dalian, China, 2024: 188–193. doi: 10.1109/YAC63405.2024.10598582.
+2024 39th Youth Academic Annual Conference of Chinese Association of Automation (YAC), Dalian, China, 2024: 188–193. doi: 10.1109/YAC63405.2024.10598582.

 WOO S, PARK J, LEE J Y, et al. CBAM: Convolutional block attention module[C].
-Proceedings of the 15th European Conference on Computer Vision, Munich: Springer, 2018: 3–19. doi: 10.1007/978-3-030-01234-2_1.
+The 15th European Conference on Computer Vision, Munich: Springer, 2018: 3–19. doi: 10.1007/978-3-030-01234-2_1.

 SHEIKH H R, BOVIK A C, and DE VECIANA G. An information fidelity criterion for image quality assessment using natural scene statistics[J].
 IEEE Transactions on Image Processing, 2005, 14(12): 2117–2128. doi: 10.1109/TIP.2005.859389.